Chittagong: Government

 The Chittagong City Corporation (CCC) is responsible for governing municipal areas in the Chittagong Metropolitan Area.
-It is headed by the Mayor of Chittagong.
-The mayor and ward councilors are elected every five years.
-The mayor is Awami League leader A. J. M. Nasiuruddin, as of May 2015.
+It is headed by the mayor of Chittagong.
+The mayor and ward councillors are elected every five years.
+The mayor is Shahadat Hossain, as of December 2024.
 The city corporation's mandate is limited to basic civic services, however, the CCC is credited for keeping Chittagong one of the cleaner and most eco-friendly cities in Bangladesh.
 Its principal sources of revenue are municipal taxes and conservancy charges.
 The Chittagong Development Authority is responsible for implementing the city's urban planning.

-The Deputy Commissioner and District Magistrate are the chiefs of local administration as part of the Government of Bangladesh.
+The deputy commissioner and district magistrate are the chiefs of local administration as part of the Government of Bangladesh.
 Law enforcement is provided by the Chittagong Metropolitan Police and the Rapid Action Battalion-7.
-The District and Sessions Judge is the head of the local judiciary on behalf of the Supreme Court of Bangladesh.
+The district and sessions judges are the heads of the local judiciary on behalf of the Supreme Court of Bangladesh.
 The Divisional Special Judge's Court is located in the colonial-era Chittagong Court Building.